iamvishalsehgal/Enhancing-AI-Transparency/README.md

 # Enhancing AI Transparency: Automating Semantic Model Card Generation and Discovery

-This repository hosts the codebase for a Master’s thesis project at the Jheronimus Academy of Data Science (TU/e & TiU), supervised by I.P.K.
+This repository hosts the codebase for a Master’s thesis project at the Jheronimus Academy of Data Science (TU/e & TiU), supervised by Dr. I.P.K.
 Weerasingha Dewage.
 Titled *Enhancing AI Transparency: Leveraging Large Language Models to Automate the Generation and Discovery of Semantic Model Cards*, the project aims to improve AI model documentation using large language models (LLMs) and knowledge graphs.
 It targets Machine Learning, Deep Learning, and Data Engineering, with a planned publication in *IEEE Transactions on Knowledge and Data Engineering*.

 ## Table of Contents